deadlyvipers/dojo_rules/introduction.md

-Hello, I'm from Ivanovo, Russia

-My favorite CodeSchool path is Git path obviously
+Hello, I'm from Ivanovo, Russia.
+My favorite CodeSchool path is Git path obviously, but JavaScript also not bad.